paulthebaker/paulthebaker.github.io/_posts/2017-09-20-mathjax-in-jekyll.md

 Sadly **all** special characters must be escaped with `\` for the html renderer to work right, so this must be entered as `\\( \\)` in practice.
 You'll also need to escape underscores `\_` and astrisks `\*` (and a few other things).
+For some unknown reason I needed to use six `\`s for the newline to work in the `align` environment (I expected to need four).

 ## example math code